-a.
-The "boomerang pattern": The Dean Grossman Report
+A. The "Boomerang Pattern": The Claudio Grossman Report

 The "boomerang pattern" is a widely known model to understand the political dynamics triggered by the submission of human rights claims to international bodies.
 It briefly describes a pattern provoked by transnational exchanges of information that combine pressure from above and pressure from below to overcome political blockages at the domestic level.
-In this sense, the boomerang pattern has been conceptualized as a tool to affect the domestic political scenario by empowering human rights actors.
+In this sense, the boomerang pattern has been conceptualized as a tool to affect the domestic political scene by empowering human rights actors.

-Naturally, these conceptualizations have found limitations and challenges.
+Naturally, these conceptualizations have met limitations and challenges.
 Not every actor can use a "boomerang" and not every "boomerang throw" is successful.
-The impact rate varies largely depending on factors such as the openness of a domestic system, its prior commitment to human rights, their vulnerability to international sanctions, the vitality of domestic mobilization, etc.
+The impact rate varies largely depending on factors such as the openness of a domestic system, its prior commitment to human rights, vulnerability to international sanctions, the vitality of domestic mobilization, etc. We do not intend here to reevaluate the details of this model.
+We refer to it because we believe it holds a good degree of explanatory power to describe the events that would follow the petition to the IACHR, particularly with regard to the interaction between local and international publics.